 And a final note: boots and extreme heat do not mix.
 We're all guilty of drying them by the campfire from time to time, but the soles melt off if you're not careful.
 Additionally, leather that dries too fast becomes hard and brittle.
 If you feel you have to, do not place your boots any closer to the fire than where your bare hand is comfortable for the same amount of time.
-It's much better to hike another day in damp footwear, then to hike another day in a half-melted boot duct taped to your foot.
+It's much better to hike another day in damp footwear than to hike another day in a half-melted boot duct taped to your foot.
 We know, we've learned the hard way!
 The trunk or backseat of your car is also a danger zone for boots when it's hot and sunny out.
 The temperatures here in midday sun cause the soles to delaminate from the uppers in no time at all.
 Footwear thrown into plastic totes in the back of a truck suffer the same sad fate.

-Insoles - Insoles are important to help give the proper arch support needed for a long time spent on your feet.
+Insoles - Insoles are essential to help give the proper arch support needed for a long time spent on your feet.
 The Superfeet Green Premium Insoles are comfortable and help with the foot ache at the end of a long day of hiking.